 - Stop the web server service in Windows Services on the machine hosting your web console.
 Keep in mind that this will log everyone out of the console.
 Your web server service is either IIS Express or World Wide Web Publishing Service (IIS).

 - Stop the Lansweeper Server service in Windows Services on your scanning servers.

 - On machines hosting the Lansweeper Server service, open the Service tab of the tool below and ensure that the database connection string in the tool matches the one used by your website.
 If your database is hosted in SQL Compact, your connection string should already be correct.
-If your database is hosted in SQL Server though, the SQL instance name, username or password used by the service may be incorrect.
+If your database is hosted in SQL LocalDB or SQL Server though, the SQL instance name, username or password used by the service may be incorrect.
 Keep in mind of course that, if your scanning service is not on the same machine as your database, you will need to replace any localhost references in your connection string with the name or IP address of your database server.Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe

 - Restart the Lansweeper and web server services in Windows Services.

 - Download the latest Lansweeper installer through this link.

 - Run the installer on the machine hosting the web console *and* one of the machines hosting the Lansweeper Server service.
 If available, choose the Upgrade option.
 If the Upgrade option is not available, close the installer.